CharlesRHouston/dysarthria-project/README.md

 ### Training and fine-tuning using Mozilla Deep Speech

 To train and fine-tune models using Mozilla Deep Speech, the procedure outlined in the "steps" folder was adhered to.
 This was based on the Deep Speech [documentation](https://deepspeech.readthedocs.io/en/r0.9/TRAINING.html).
 An AWS P2 instance running a Base Deep Learning AMI and harnessing a Tesla K80 GPU was used.
-The *splits.py* scripts under the deep-speech folder are responsible for splitting the data and writing to a csv.
+The *splits.py* scripts in the "deep-speech" folder are responsible for splitting the data and writing to csv.

 ### Running inference on the fine-tuned models